 IWR works best for questions with:

-- Standardized formats - ID numbers, codes
+- Standardized formats including ID numbers and codes

 Setting up IWR